 What experts say: ESC is considered a game-changer by most experts.
 "ESC is the most important safety feature most people have never heard of.
 It's up there with seat belts and airbags in its life-saving benefits," says Russ Rader, senior vice president at the IIHS.

 This electronic system monitors the air pressure inside a vehicle's tires and reports to the driver via a gauge, a display or a low-pressure warning light.

 Availability and cost: Tire pressure systems were mandated as of the 2007 model year.
 The TREAD act was a direct result of the Firestone recalls in the 1990s, when over 100 deaths were linked to rollover accidents due to tread-separation.

 What experts say: Opinions vary on these systems.
 Michael Dash, with CarPartKings.com says, "TPMS is extremely effective in preventing blowouts, great for extending gas mileage."
-Wiesenfelder is not as impressed, "TPMS typically doesn't alert the driver until inflation is at least 25 percent below the rated specification.
-By that time, it's already unsafe and experiencing accelerated wear."
+Wiesenfelder is not as impressed.
+"TPMS typically doesn't alert the driver until inflation is at least 25 percent below the rated specification.
+By that time, it's already unsafe and experiencing accelerated wear," he says.

 The name spells out what this safety feature does.
 When a car is put in reverse, a dashboard displays shows what is behind the vehicle.
 Some backup cameras include trajectory lines and distance readings.